Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Stochastic model reduction

 \subsection{Approximation of fluctuations $\zeta$ by an Ornstein-Uhlenbeck process $\hat{\zeta}$}

 Any Gaussian process is entirely determined by its mean and its covariance function.
-It is convenient to consider a $2$-dimensional Wiener process and treat $\zeta$ as a $2$-dimensional column vector with real entries.
-The complex drift and diffusion coefficients are then represented by $2\times 2$ matrices $\Gamma$ and $\Sigma$, erspectively.
-To avoid notational confusion we denote this real-valued stochastic process of fluctuations as $\vec \zeta$.
+It is convenient to represent the complex-valued fluctuations $\zeta$ by a $2$-dimensional real-valued Wiener process and treat $\zeta$ as a $2$-dimensional column vector with real entries.
+The complex drift and diffusion coefficients are then represented by $2\times 2$ real matrices $\Gamma$ and $\Sigma$, respectively.
+To avoid notational confusion, we denote this real-valued stochastic process of fluctuations as $\vec \zeta$.
 The covariance function of the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} is defined as

-and is a real-valued $2\times 2$ matrix.
 The covariance matrix $R(t)$ can be determined numerically from a long-time simulation.
 The covariance function of an approximating OU process \eqref{eq:OU} is given explicitly as

-where $\vec\zeta_0$ are random variables drawn from the density of the $2$-dimensional OU-process \eqref{eq:OU} and the angular brackets $\langle \cdot\rangle_{\rm{OU}}$ denote the average with respect to the stationary Gaussian density of the OU-process.
+where $\vec\zeta_0$ are random variables drawn from the density of the $2$-dimensional OU process \eqref{eq:OU} and the angular brackets $\langle \cdot\rangle_{\rm{OU}}$ denote the average with respect to the stationary Gaussian density of the OU process.
 For simplicity, we impose a symmetry assumption between the real and imaginary parts of the drift and diffusion matrices and set

 with identity matrix $\operatorname{I}$ and skew-symmetric matrix $\operatorname{J}$ with $J_{12}=-J_{21}=1$ and $J_{11}=J_{22}=0$, rather than considering more general drift and diffusion matrices as done in \cite{YueGottwald24}.
 The averages in the covariance function of the OU process \eqref{eq:covOU} can be calculated explicitly, see for example \cite{YueGottwald24}.
-The aim is to determine the parameters of the OU-process \eqref{eq:OU}, i.e. the coefficients $\gamma$ and $\sigma$, such that the covariance function of the OU process \eqref{eq:covOU} best approximates the actual covariance function \eqref{eq:cov}.
-The covariance function $R(t)$ of the fluctuations of the full two-population KS model exhibits small-scale variations that quickly decay as shown in Figure~\ref{fig:covG}.
-This suggest to only fit the covariance functions for times larger than $t=t_{\rm{min}}$ after which the fast-scale processes have decayed.
-To find the approximating OU-process we therefore minimise the objective function
+The aim is to determine the parameters of the OU process \eqref{eq:OU}, i.e. the coefficients $\gamma$ and $\sigma$, such that the covariance function of the OU process \eqref{eq:covOU} best approximates the actual covariance function \eqref{eq:cov}.
+The covariance function $R(t)$ of the fluctuations of the full two-population KS model exhibits small-scale variations that quickly decay, as shown in Figure~\ref{fig:covG}.
+This suggests only fitting the covariance functions for times larger than $t=t_{\rm{min}}$ after which the fast-scale processes have decayed.
+To find the approximating OU process, we therefore minimise the objective function